biopmr/ModExo/README.md

 [![ModExo](https://biopmr.github.io/images/modexo-logo.svg)](https://biopmr.github.io/images/logo/modexo.svg)

+Exoskeletons are often called wearable robots because of it's close interaction with the human.
+Being so, the exoskeletons must be responsive to user movement.

+In this project, we desire to investigate the human joint and robotic joint interaction in a modular approach in a way that this is usefull for several applications.

 ## How to contribute
 This project is on it's initial stages.
 If you want to contribute, take a look at the [Issues](https://github.com/biopmr/ModExo/issues) for already identified needs or at the [main code](https://github.com/biopmr/ModExo/blob/master/arduino_control/arduino_control.ino) and identify issues yourself!